markreha/cloudworkshop/sdk/docs/development/README.md

 Step 4: [Build and configure the IoT Services Application](#build-the-iot-services-app)

-Step 5: [Deploy the IoT Services Application to the OpenShift Cloud](#deploy-the-iot-services-app-to-openshift) or [the Azure Cloud](#deploy-the-iot-services-app-to-azure) or [the Google Cloud Platform](#deploy-the-iot-services-app-to-google-cloud-platform) or [the Heroku Cloud](#deploy-the-iot-services-app-to-heroku-cloud)
+Step 5: [Deploy the IoT Services Application to the OpenShift Cloud](#deploy-the-iot-services-app-to-openshift) or [the Azure Cloud](#deploy-the-iot-services-app-to-azure) or [the Google Cloud Platform](#deploy-the-iot-services-app-to-google-cloud-platform) or [the Heroku Cloud](#deploy-the-iot-services-app-to-heroku-cloud) or [the Amazon Cloud](#deploy-the-iot-services-app-to-amazon-cloud)

 Step 6: [Build and configure the IoT Reporting Application](#build-the-iot-reporting-app)

-Step 7: [Deploy the IoT Reporting Application to the OpenShift Cloud](#deploy-the-iot-reporting-app-to-openshift) or [the Azure Cloud](#deploy-the-iot-reporting-app-to-azure) or [the Google Cloud Platform](#deploy-the-iot-reporting-app-to-google-cloud-platform) or [the Heroku Cloud](#deploy-the-iot-reporting-app-to-heroku-cloud)
+Step 7: [Deploy the IoT Reporting Application to the OpenShift Cloud](#deploy-the-iot-reporting-app-to-openshift) or [the Azure Cloud](#deploy-the-iot-reporting-app-to-azure) or [the Google Cloud Platform](#deploy-the-iot-reporting-app-to-google-cloud-platform) or [the Heroku Cloud](#deploy-the-iot-reporting-app-to-heroku-cloud) or [the Amazon Cloud](#deploy-the-iot-reporting-app-to-amazon-cloud)

 After you are able to build and configure the Template applications or the Reference applications you are then ready to start customizing the applications functionality as per your own IoT requirements or per the functionality implemented in the Reference applications.

-Remember, all code should be maintained in the Github Cloud based source control system because code deployed to the Codenvy Cloud IDE and OpenShift PaaS Cloud both uses Github as the source repository.
-Currently deploying code to the Azure PaaS Cloud is done manually.
+Remember, all code should be maintained in the Github Cloud based source control system because code deployed to the Codenvy Cloud IDE and all PaaS Clouds both uses Github as the source repository.

 ----------